Quantum Drinfeld Hecke Algebras

-We define parameters $q,\kappa$ just on pairs of basis elements $v_i,v_j$, but we could (artificially) extend to functions $q: V\times V \rightarrow \K$ and $\kappa: V\times V \rightarrow \KG$.
+\begin{remark} (Bilinear Inextendability) We define parameters $q,\kappa$ just on pairs of basis elements $v_i,v_j$, but we could (artificially) extend to functions $q: V\times V \rightarrow \K$ and $\kappa: V\times V \rightarrow \KG$.
 This approach is generally not useful for constructing factor algebras like those examined here (although it is helpful in translating results to the setting of cohomology, see Section~\ref{HochschildCohomologySection}).
-For example, suppose we were to extend relation (3) defining the algebra $\cH_{Q,\kappa}$ to all pairs $v,w$ in $V$ using a {\em bilinear} function $\kappa$ and some function $q:V\times V \rightarrow \K$.
-Then in $\cH_{Q,\kappa}$, for any distinct $i,j,k$,